Skip to content

 Deep Agent

-Guide 5 introduced the agent loop — decide, act, observe, repeat.
+Guide 6 introduced the agent loop — decide, act, observe, repeat.
 That loop is general: as long as you give it a set of typed tools, the model can reason about anything.
 This guide picks a specific useful shape for those tools: a workspace on disk.
-The result is a deep agent — an agent that treats a directory as its environment, reading and editing files and running shell commands inside it.
+The result is a deep agent — an agent that treats a directory as its environment, reading and editing files and running Python inside a sandboxed, copy-on-write copy of it.

 In other words: where FunctionCallingAgent calls a few narrow helpers (a calculator, a clock), a deep agent has a small but complete toolbox for working on code — the same shape of tools that drive AI coding assistants like Claude Code, Devin, Aider.